COMPANY:Star Mountain Capital

-"If you don't have clear goals, how can you attract the best talent and inspire them to help you achieve the firm's goals?"
+"If you don't have clear goals, how can you attract the best talent and inspire them to help you ?"
 Hickey asks.
 A well-defined business plan, executed as early as possible and continually updated, will clarify who you need and what they should do.

 - Find the Purpose

 Hickey believes that successful businesses solve real problems in a unique way that creates distinction from the competition.
 He argues that this is important not only for your customers but your partners: "Both top-performing employees and the best strategic partners want to know that they are putting their time and effort into creating something meaningful and of which they can be proud."
 You will find you get the best efforts, flexibility, and responsiveness from your people when goals are mutually aligned.

 At Star Mountain, there is intentional effort to give all players some skin in the game.
 "100% of our employees participate in the investment profit sharing of our business," Hickey explains.
 "Also, senior team members have an ownership stake in the business.
 Many senior staff also have meaningful personal capital invested in what we're doing, too."
 If the company makes financial progress, so do the people.